VybCoding/OneWonderLake/README.md

 2. Add `data-testid` attributes to interactive elements
 3. Keep components focused and collapsible where possible
 4. Refer to `design_guidelines.md` for styling standards
+5. All form submissions use Drizzle ORM schema validation via `drizzle-zod`

 ## 📞 Support & Contact